- Select the right social media platforms for your brand.

 Choose the Right Platforms

 Not all social media platforms are the same, and not every business needs the same platforms.
 Take a look at your competitors.
 Where are they having success online, and where are they floundering?
-Illustrate your brand and your business where it makes the most sense.
+Display your brand and your business where it makes the most sense.
 Also, take into consideration how much time you have.
 It’s better to be great at one rather than mediocre at many.

 The platform that makes the most sense depends on your service or product and your audience.
 Where will your customers be?